Unity-Billal-mesloub/async-profiler/docs/ProfilingModes.md

 Only non-native Java methods are supported.
 To profile a native method, use hardware breakpoint event instead, e.g. `-e Java_java_lang_Throwable_fillInStackTrace`

-**Be aware** that if you attach async-profiler at runtime, the first instrumentation of a non-native Java method may cause the [deoptimization](https://github.com/openjdk/jdk/blob/bf2e9ee9d321ed289466b2410f12ad10504d01a2/src/hotspot/share/prims/jvmtiRedefineClasses.cpp#L4092-L4096) of all compiled methods.
-The subsequent instrumentation flushes only the _dependent code_.

-The massive CodeCache flush doesn't occur if attaching async-profiler as an agent.

 ### Latency profiling

-Please refer to our blog post on [latency profiling](https://github.com/async-profiler/async-profiler/discussions/1497) to know more about this profiling mode.
+Please refer to our blog post on [latency profiling](https://github.com/Unity-Billal-mesloub/async-profiler/discussions/) to know more about this profiling mode.

 ## Native function profiling